What Is Sprint Planning and How Is It Done?

 The sprint planning meeting usually follows a two-part structure.
 The first half of the meeting (also referred to as the “Scope”) will see the team looking at the list of backlog items and selecting the ones they will work on.
 If your organization uses a tool like Jira, you can even set the urgency of each task within your tool, allowing you to speed up this portion of the meeting.
 The second part of the meeting consists of figuring out exactly how they will deliver their items.

 While sprint planning has obvious benefits, there will always be some challenges when trying to collaborate with a group of unique individuals — as well as trying to organize work in two week cycles.
-Let’s take a look at some of the reasons why these meetings are so effective, as well as common challenges you should watch out for.
+Let’s take a look at some of the reasons why these meetings are so effective.

 When done correctly, these meetings create a positive and engaging environment where your team is motivated to work collaboratively.
 Sharing ideas, solving problems, and figuring things out together is a surefire way to bring a team closer.
 Additionally, your team will get a better idea of who’s working on what.
 If any issues arise, they can then connect with the responsible team member directly.